jgieseler/solo-loader/README.md

+# ARCHIVED

+⚠️ This repository is archived, please visit [https://github.com/jgieseler/solo-epd-loader](https://github.com/jgieseler/solo-epd-loader) for the current version of this package! ⚠️

 # solo-loader

 Data loader for SolO/EPD EPT, HET, and STEP level 2 (l2) and low latency (ll) data provided by CDF files from <http://soar.esac.esa.int/soar>.